Written by Real Estate’s Chief Economist Matthew Gardner.

 REGIONAL ECONOMIC OVERVIEW

-- Year-over-year price growth was strongest in San Juan and Jefferson counties, but all markets saw prices rise more than 23% from a year ago.
+❱ When compared to the same period a year ago, price growth was strongest in San Juan and Jefferson counties.
+All but two markets saw prices rise more than 10% from a year ago.

 DAYS ON MARKET

-- Snohomish, Kitsap, Thurston, and Pierce counties were the tightest markets in Western Washington, with homes taking an average of only 7 days to sell in Snohomish County and 9 days in the other three counties.
-The greatest drop in market time compared to a year ago was in San Juan County, where it took 84 fewer days to sell a home.
+❱ Snohomish, Thurston, King, and Kitsap counties were the tightest markets in Western Washington, with homes taking an average of between 13 and 16 days to sell.
+The greatest drop in market time compared to a year ago was in San Juan County, where it took 33 fewer days for a seller to find a buyer.

-- All counties contained in this report saw the average time on market drop from the same period a year ago.
-The same can be said when comparing market time in the current quarter with the first quarter.
+❱ All counties contained in this report saw the average time on market drop from the same period a year ago.
+Every county except Whatcom saw market time rise compared to the third quarter.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.